-- Set the parameter selection knob to STAGE 2 START TEMP.
+- Set the parameter selection knob to the starting temperature setting of the mist stage.
 The current starting temperature appears flashing on the display. - Push the push-button.
 The word "On" flashes on the display, alternating with the current time on value. - Turn the adjustment knob to adjust the time on to the desired value (in minutes). - Press the push-button once again.
 The word "Off" flashes on the display, alternating with the current time off value. - Turn the adjustment knob to adjust the time off to the desired value (in minutes).
 Note that time off must be non-zero in order for the controller to operate the stage as a mist stage.